Attainia/user-activity-code-challenge/README.md

 # Attainia Assessment
 ### Getting Started
 I work on a Windows machine.
-The instructions should be mostly the same.
-On other machines replace 'py' with 'python3'/'python'
+The instructions should be mostly the same even if you work on a Mac or Linux.
+On Mac or Linux, replace 'py' with 'python3' or 'python'
 Clone this repository:
 ```git clone git@github.com:richardswei/attainiaapp.git```